 When shipped by non-private carriers, they must be marked as limited quantities, or when shipped by private carriers, they muse be marked with either the words“REVERSE LOGISTICS – HIGHWAY TRANSPORT ONLY – UNDER 49 CFR 173.157” or as limited quantities.

 Employees must either be trained or given clear instructions on preparing the reverse logistics shipments.
 The instructions must include information on how to properly classify, package, mark, offer, and transport reverse logistics shipments.
-The instructions must be provided by the supplier, manufacturer, or distributor to ensure that each shipment is correctly prepared for transportation, or through hazardous material training.
 If instructions are provided outside the scope of hazardous materials training, the employer must identify hazardous materials subject to the reverse logistics rule, verify compliance with the appropriate conditions and limitations of the rule, and ensure that employees receive clear instructions from the manufacturer, supplier, or distributor associated with product’s origination or destination.

 Hazardous Waste Generator Improvements Rule

 In the first major modification to the hazardous waste regulations in over 10 years, EPA plans to modify and reorganize the hazardous waste generator rule.
 When adopted, the rule will provide greater flexibility in how hazardous waste is managed and close important gaps in the regulations.

 Attend Environmental Resource Center’s live, online session on April 18 to learn:

 - New requirements for documenting hazardous waste determinations